-Module B: Clinical Assisting and Pharmacology
+Module B - Clinical Assisting and Pharmacology

 Module B stresses the importance of asepsis and sterile technique in today's health care environment.
 Students learn about basic bacteriology and its relationship to infection and disease control.
 Students identify the purpose and expectations of the Occupational Health and Safety Administration (OSHA) and the Clinical Laboratory Improvement Amendments (CLIA) regarding disease transmission in the medical facility.
-Students learn the principles and various methods of administering medication.
+Students become familiar with the principles and various methods of administering medication.
 Basic pharmacology, therapeutic drugs, their uses, inventory, and classification and effects on the body are included.
 Students participate in positioning and draping of patients for various examinations and prepare for and assist with minor office surgical procedures.
-Students gain working knowledge of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
-Students build on their keyboarding and word processing skills, and develop the self-directed job search process by identifying their personal career objective, create a neat, accurate, well organized cover letter, resume, and job application.
+Students gain an understanding of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying their personal career objective, create a neat, accurate, well organized cover letter, resume, and job application.
+Prerequisites: None.
+Lec.
+Hrs: 040, Lab Hrs: 040, Other Hrs: